-The Admissions Committee consists of a minimum of seven faculty members appointed by the Dean.
+The Admissions Committee consists of a minimum of six faculty members appointed by the Dean.
 At least two members review the application without knowledge of the recommendations of the other committee members and recommends one of the following actions:

 - 1. Unconditional admission.

-- 2. Probationary admission specifying conditions which must be improved or corrected.
+- 2. Probationary admission.

 - 3. Denial.

 In the case of admissions requests for the Advanced Standing degree option, the Director of Field Education Advanced Practice will also review the application and make an admission recommendation.
 The Associate Dean for Graduate Studies convenes the graduate admissions committee to consider the request for admission and the independent evaluations of the committee members and makes an admission decision.
 The Associate Dean for Graduate Studies sends a letter to every applicant informing them of the decision.
+All decisions made by the Admissions Committee are final.